MatthewHerbst/react-to-print/README.md

 `react-to-print` tries to wait for `video` elements to load before printing but a large part of this is up to the browser.
 Further, the image displayed will usually be the first frame of the video, which might not be what you expect to show.
 To ensure the proper image is displayed in the print we highly recommend setting the [`poster`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#attr-poster) attribute of the `video`, which allows specifying an image to be a placeholder for the video until the video loads.

+### Electron

+`react-to-print` can be used for printing in Electron, but you will need to provide your own `print` method since Electron does not natively support the `window.print` method, which usually results in a no-op when called.
+There are [multiple issues](https://github.com/gregnb/react-to-print/search?q=electron&type=issues) regarding Electron that have been discussed previously.
+Please be sure to browse them to see if your question may have already been answered.

 ## Helpful Style Tips

 ### Set the page orientation